tdhopper/ultratall-ultralight/MAIN.md

 <small>Before getting the quilt, I had the enormous and warm Sierra Designs Paul Bunyan mummy bag.
 It weighs 4 lbs!</small>

 <small>I talked to [Nunatak](https://nunatakusa.com/ "Nunatak Equipment") about a quilt.
 They said they'd do it for around $500.
-Zpacks and Feathered Friends said they wouldn't do a custom quilt.</small>
+ZPacks and Feathered Friends said they wouldn't do a custom quilt.</small>

 ### Shelter